TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

     quota:

         This sets a quota on the zone filesystem.
 For OS VMs, this value is the space actually visible/usable in the guest.
-For kvm VMs, this value is the quota for the Zone containing the VM, which is not directly available to users.
-For bhyve VMs, disks are part of the zones/<uuid>
+For kvm and bhyve VMs, this value is the quota (kvm) or refquota (bhyve) for the Zone containing the VM, which is not directly available to users.
-        dataset, as well as the zone itself, so the quota needs to be sized appropriately.

         Set quota to 0 to disable (ie. for no quota).